Application and Preparation Instructions for Acribond Acrylic Foam Tapes.

 2 / PRESSURE

 Acribond VST Tapes, like most adhesive tapes require pressure to achieve a bond between the tape and the substrate.
-Pressure of
+Pressure of approximately 100kPa (15psi) is adequate in most applications.

 This can be achieved ideally using either a roller or flat surface tool.